 - Ignore your personal agenda.
 It’s easy to get caught up in your own feelings and priorities when communicating with somebody.
 In order to practice mindful listening, you need to leave these biases behind.
 Process and consider the messages you’re receiving from an objective standpoint, disregarding any personal input.

 For communication to be most effective, everybody needs to be on the same page.
 Literally.
 If one team member never checks Slack and another never attends weekly project meetings, there are going to be regular communications misfires.
-Once you’ve set up your communications framework and all teams have the same expectations, having the right tools brings it all together.
+Once you’ve built up your communication skills and set up your communications framework, having the right tools brings it all together.